Save big (up to $1,875) on small business tools with our free membership, business.com+

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

 Need a Loan?
-Lending Trends That Affect Your Chances of Getting Funds
+Lending Trends That Are Increasing Your Chances of Getting the Funds You Need

 Monitor loan industry trends to optimize your funding approval chances with various loan products.